Theory of Operation

 Recording:

-Each subsequent recording session uses the next <label> value in the sequence.
+Each subsequent recording session uses the next <label> number in the sequence.
 If a file with the selected name already exists, it is preserved by renaming it with a .bak extension before a new file is created with the original name.

 Playback:

 When *.sdsio.yml control file is not used, the <label> is a sequential number starting at 0.
 If the corresponding file does not exist, the open operation fails.
-After playback session completes, the process repeats with the <label> incremented by one.

 Note